cirosantilli/linux-cheat/posix/README.md

 - `SHELL`: this is *not* the current shell! it conatains the path of the defualt shell
 - `TERM`: analogous to shell

-###use with caution

 The following variables don't have fixed purposes, but POSIX says that they must be used with caution:

 - `EDITOR`: default text editor
 - `PAGER`: default pager program ( `more`, `less`, etc. )
 - `PPID`: PID of parent process

-##regexp
+##Regular expressions

     man 7 regex

-POSIX specifies are two types of regexes:
+POSIX specifies are two types of regular expressions:

 - basic (RE)
 - extended (ERE)

 Basic is deprecated, so don't use it.

 Some POSIX utilities such as `grep` or `sed` use BREs by default (backwards compatibility) but can use EREs with an option.

 ###BRE vs ERE